Ever wondered what exactly is happening to your body and skin when you get a tattoo? We've got the in-depth insights for your below!

 Tattoos can lead to scarring, especially if it doesn’t heal properly due to infection or allergy.
 You can get keloid scars, which are raised bumps of old scar tissue.

 Know that your tattoo could hide possible signs of skin cancer or other skin conditions.
 Things like moles, red patches, and other symptoms can easily go unnoticed.

 If your artist is using equipment contaminated with infected blood, which they never should, you can get diseases like methicillin-resistant Staphylococcus aureus (MRSA), hepatitis B and hepatitis C.

-While this all sounds scary, getting a tattoo is the safest it’s ever been.
+While this all sounds scary, getting a tattoo is the safest it’s ever been, and if you go to.a proper shop it should be completely fine.
 Make sure you research your artist and get to know them.
 Feel free to ask them any questions that you have so that you know all the info about getting a tattoo.